Olympus PEN E-P5: Compared to the Olympus OM-D E-M5

 In 2012, Olympus started the OM-D series with the E-M5 as their more professional line compared to their PEN series, which had been running for a few years.
-Back in the day, the main criticism for the PEN series was the lack of built-in viewfinder, the lack of weather-sealing and the weird ergonomics for some.
-Olympus worked on fixing these when they made the E-M5, and some of its features slid down into the E-P5.
+The main criticism for the PEN series was the lack of built-in viewfinder, the lack of weather-sealing and the weird ergonomics for some.
+Olympus worked on fixing these when they made the E-M5, and some of its features were incorporated in the E-P5.